 COVID-19 makes us reconsider so many of our normal activities.
-Sure, driving is the safest from the perspective of COVID-19 exposure.
-Planes, perhaps not as safe, as corporations and your wallet determine the seating relative to other travelers.
+Sure, from the perspective of exposure, driving is the safest form of travel.
+Planes?
+Perhaps not as much, as corporations and your wallet determine the seating relative to other passengers.
 But what about trains?
-Let's take a look.
+Hop on board and find out.

 There is a distinction between healthy concern for the coronavirus and deeply unhealthy obsession and paranoia.
 Guess which side Esquire magazine picked?